-.6 ship's security alarm system and AIS installation required by Part IV "Radio Equipment" and Part V "Navigational Equipment" of the RS Rules/E.
+.6 ship's security alarm system and AIS installation required by Part IV "Radio Equipment" and Part V "Navigational Equipment" of the Rules for the Equipment of Sea-Going Ships.

 Services listed under 20.1.2.7.2 - 20.1.2.7.6 may be supplied from their own accumulator batteries, which shall ensure their supply during the time necessary.